Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 Do you have training and experience as a funeral celebrant?

 I have been trained and accredited by the Humanist Association of Ireland and have been working as a celebrant since 2014.
-I conducted my first funeral service during Christmas week 2014 and since then have been conducting funeral ceremonies on a regular basis.
+I conducted my first funeral service during Christmas week 2014 and since then have been celebrant at more than 140 funerals.
+[April 2024]

 I aim to be sympathetic and understanding with a professional focus on providing a funeral ceremony that will be the most appropriate for the circumstances.